Sajjad1007/A02-Kids-School/readme.md

 - **Mobile Responsiveness**:
   - Image moves to the top.
   - Content will be after the image.
-  - Content will be center aligned as Figma.
+  - Content will be center aligned as figma.

 ---

 ### 3. Standard Curriculum

-- **background**: Add a Background Image same as Figma.
+- **Background**: Add a Background image same as figma.
 - **Center-Aligned Heading**: Add a center aligned section's title.
 - **Cards**:
-  - Three center-aligned cards with an image, heading, and "Read More" link.
+  - Three center-aligned cards with an image, heading and "Read More" link.
   - Unique gradient backgrounds for each card.
 - **Arrow Button Group**: Center-aligned arrow buttons with some hovering effect.
 - **Mobile Responsiveness**: